anwari-fikri/borneo-bulletin-bot/README.md

-# Discord News Bot
+# Borneo Bulletin News Bot
-This is a Python-based Discord bot that scrapes a news website's Headline category, summarizes news articles using GPT-3.5, and posts them in a Discord channel.
+This is a Python-based Discord bot that scrapes a Borneo Bulletin website's Headline category, summarizes news articles using GPT-3.5, and posts them in a Discord channel.
 This bot is designed to provide daily news updates to users in an easy and efficient way.

 ## Features
 * Scrapes the Headline category of a news website using Python and Selenium. ✅